clockoon/dokuwiki-plugin-commonmark/README.md

 Commonmark plugin would conflit with other markdown-related plugins, including [Mdpage](https://www.dokuwiki.org/plugin:mdpage).

-Due to the concept, section edit will not work, or at least recognize the section as broken snippet rather than expected.
-This bug will be fixed in later version.
+Due to the plugin's mechanism, section edit button recognize the section as broken snippet rather than expected; it can be fixed if you enable `fix_secedit` option on config.
+Note that you must delete cache (ex: `?purge=true`) to work this feature correctly.

 ## License